-Lease 1: On October 9, 2018, a lease agreement was entered into for office and classroom suites on Touhy Avenue in Des Plaines, IL.
+Lease 1: A lease agreement was executed on October 9, 2018 to lease the office and classroom suites on Touhy Avenue in Des Plaines, IL.
 The lease is for a period of eleven (11) years commencing on August 1, 2019 and ending on July 31, 2030.
 The lease is payable in monthly payments that are adjusted annually for inflation.
-Lease expense for the year ended June 30, 2021 was \$190,504.
-Minimum future rental payments under this non-cancellable lease are as follows:
+There are no variable payment components of the lease.
+The lease liability is measured at a discount rate of 5.5%, which is the North Cook Intermediate Service Center #1 incremental borrowing rate.
+As a result of the lease, the North Cook Intermediate Service Center #1 has recorded an intangible right-to-use leased asset amounting to \$1,559,386 as of June 30, 2022, which is discussed more in detail in Note 8 - Capital Assets.